Counseling and Disability Services

 The 55,000 sq. ft.
 Rec Center is located on the southeast side of campus.
 The Rec Center features open recreation areas for indoor sports and exercise as well as an outdoor complex which furnished with turf and heavy-duty workout equipment.
 The department of Rec Sports is committed to providing programs, facilities, and services to enhance the quality of life and educational experiences of our diverse University and local community.
 As such, we have expanded our programming beyond the traditional group fitness and intramural sports programming.
 The Rec Center has introduced personal training, specialty classes, outdoor adventures biking, and a nationally recognized ESPORTS team.
 Rec Sports programming and services align with the University's core values that include respect, integrity, service and excellence.
 In addition to our services and programs, the Rec Center also provides our students opportunities to engage in non-recreational activities at our Dusty’s Den game room located in room 130 of the Student Center.
 For more information, come tour our facility or call (956) 326-2289.
 We are also available online at www.tamiu.edu/recsports.

 Student Conduct and Community Engagement

 The Office of Student Conduct and Community Engagement (SCCE) makes every attempt to meet the needs of the University’s globally diverse students through various resources and programs designed to enhance the experience of all students.
-For this, students can request assistance to learn about their rights and responsibilities, pregnancy and parenting, crisis intervention support, medical leave request, absence notification to faculty, and other special needs the student may encounter.
+For this, students can request assistance to learn about their rights and responsibilities, unforeseen financial assistance, crisis intervention support, unforeseen medical leave request, and other special needs the student may encounter.
 Staff is dedicated to give students the highest quality customer service, and we’re happy to help you when you need it.
-Contact SCCE at 956.326.2265 or visit Student Center 226.
+Contact SCCE (firstname.lastname@example.org) at 956.326.2265 or visit Student Center 226.

-In addition, all University students must be acquainted with and bound by the University rules and regulations covering student conduct as stated in the Student Handbook which is available on-line at http://www.tamiu.edu/scce/ or at the Office of Student Conduct and Community Engagement.
+In addition, all University students must be acquainted with and bound by the University rules and regulations as stated in the Student Handbook which is available on-line at https://www.tamiu.edu/scce/studenthandbook.shtml.

 Texas A&M International University reserves the right, through due process, to place on probation, suspend, or expel any student for violation of the student code of conduct.